vmmmvr/vmmmvr/README.md

 ### am good also:
     - React & Redux & Redux-toolkit
     - TailwindCss & SASS
-    - MySQL & PostgreSQL & MongoDB

 <!-- ### What am currently learning -->

 ### What am doing these days:
     - building projects & RestAPI's with ( Node.js, PostgresSQL, Express)
-    - learn testing
+    - learn about testing

 ### What are the things am looking forward to:
-    - looking forward to build projects & systems
+    - looking forward to build projects & scalable systems
     - getting good at Alorithms & Data Structure
+    - learn DevOps

 ### reach me: